 I suddenly started to get worried.
 I was only eighteen.
 I couldn’t believe I was starting to go bald.
 At the time, I already considered myself at a dating and social disadvantage, and I hated that I may have had to add baldness to that.
 My dad went bald at a young age, and I always worried I would be next.
 And, my twin brother Jonathan was going through the exact same thing (not a surprise).

 I have always been proactive, and fortunately the FDA had approved minoxidil for over the counter use in 1996, and it was showing up in stores when I noticed all of this.
-I went to the local K-Mart and bought a month supply of the 2% solution, since that was all that was available at the time.
+I went to K-Mart and bought a three-month supply of the 2% solution, since that was all that was available at the time.
 A few days later Jonathan decided to as well.

 Luckily, since I started using it early enough, that alone caused frontal regrowth as well as growth at the vertex.
 I have used minoxidil 2% since fall of 1996, and my head has just as much hair as it did then.
 In fact, in recent years, my hair has actually gotten thicker, and I’ll explain how.
 Jonathan has used the exact same treatment and experienced the same positive results.